TAMANNA230904/Track1/README.md

 # 🔥 Features 🔥
 ## 🖥️ Retro Look and Feel: Green-on-black terminal interface with flashing cursor.
 ## 📱 Responsive Design: Works across devices and maintains the retro theme.
+## 🖥️Displays chat stats and message history to the user.

 # Technologies Used